data-edu/rviews_blog_series/2-post.md

 \[@ivelasq3\](<https://twitter.com/ivelasq3>), and me
 \[@RyanEs\](<https://twitter.com/RyanEs>).

-See you in two weeks for our next pst\!
+See you in two weeks for our next post\!
 Josh, with help from Ryan, Emily, Jesse, Joshua, and Isabella

   - *Ryan A. Estrellado is a public education leader and data scientist